Objectives and competences

 Intended learning outcomes - transferable/key skills and other attributes

-In this course students:
+In this course students will be able to:

 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.